Legal Advice for Compensation Insurance Claims & TPD Payouts

 Medical ExpensesTo receive a reimbursement from WorkCover, you must submit receipts; the amount of time can vary depending on several factors.

-Lump Sum Impairment PayoutOnce your work injuries are stable and you submit your claim, you will receive a payout within about six months.
+Lump Sum Impairment PayoutOnce your work-related injuries are stable and you qualify, you will receive a payout shortly afterwards.

 Workers Compensation Payment Timeframes